sandialabs/Payette/Documents/Documentation/Files/installing_materials.rst

 =============

-The ``buildPayette`` script, described in :ref:`installation`, scans the ``PAYETTE_ROOT/Source/Materials`` directory for *material interface module* and, when found, processes the build directives contained therein.
-A material's interface module is the link between it and *Payette*.
+The ``buildPayette`` script, described in :ref:`installation`, scans the ``PAYETTE_ROOT/Source/Materials`` directory for a materials xml control file.
+The xml control file contains directives informing *Payette* the locations of the following files: the build module and the interface module.

 .. note::